 Free city tours in Amsterdam

 Amsterdam enjoys a worldwide reputation above all for its open and tolerant way of life.
 The famous coffee shops, where locals are legally allowed to buy and consume cannabis, are symbolic of this.
 The authorities tolerate that the shops store up to 500 grams and sell up to 5 grams to adults.
-However, the coffee shops can of course be used for what their name stands for: Of course, coffee and soft drinks are also available here.
+However, the coffee shops can of course be used for what their name stands for: coffee and soft drinks are available here.
 Only very few have a liquor license, however.
-If you are interested, a German-speaking guide can introduce you to the Amsterdam coffee shops and get to know the unique cannabis culture of the city.
+If you are interested, a multilingual-speaking guide can introduce you to the Amsterdam coffee shops and get to know the unique cannabis culture of the city.
 One thing is certain: This does not exist in New York, Tokyo or Paris.

 9 things you must have seen in Amsterdam

-In comparison to other European metropolises such as Berlin, London, Paris or Istanbul Amsterdam manageable in its size.
+In comparison to other European metropolises such as Berlin, London, Paris or Istanbul, Amsterdam is manageable in its size.
 However, the range of tourist highlights, museums, attractions and exciting activities in Amsterdam is immense.
-The many small canals, the impulsive nightlife, cultural diversity and as many interesting museums make Amsterdam a popular destination.
+The many small canals, the impulsive nightlife, cultural diversity and many interesting museums make Amsterdam a popular destination.
 Amsterdam extends over more than 90 islands.
 Whether on foot along the cobbled streets, by boat along the canals or by tram through the city centre, the routes in Amsterdam are varied and the city can be discovered from many perspectives.
 These 9 highlights in Amsterdam, should play a role on your sightseeing tour:

 1. Anne Frank House